Skip to content

 How to develop soft skills

-1. Ask your employer about internal soft skills training
+1. Ask your employer about soft skills training courses

 The first thing you should do is ask your employer if they offer any courses.
 Most larger employers recognise the importance of upskilling their staff and offer training on a variety of subjects.

-2. Check out the government career skills and training service
+2. Check out the government soft skills training in the UK

 Alternatively, take a look at what’s on offer from the government.
 They’ve recognised that skills shortages have continued to increase and could potentially harm the UK economy.
 So, provision has been put in place to offer training.